lemonyte/dff/readme.md

 ### Full Hash
 A full `MD5` checksum hash is calculated for files with matching minihashes.
 Files that have matching hashes are duplicates (however there is a very small chance that the hash matches for different files).
 ## Disclaimer
-I am not liable for any data loss, damage, or other consequences due to corruption, improper encryption/decryption, or general use of this software.
+I am not liable for any data loss, damage, or any other consequences due to corruption, improper encryption/decryption, or general use of this software.
 Security is not guaranteed.
 Use at your own risk.
 ## License
 [MIT License](https://choosealicense.com/licenses/mit/)